jadecobra/python_tdd_exercises/source/list comprehensions.rst

     the terminal updates to show an :doc:`AssertionError`

-  * In this loop we update the empty list after the condition ``if element % 2 == 0`` is met.
+  * In this loop I update the empty list after the condition ``if element % 2 == 0`` is met.
   * The ``%`` is a modulo operator for modulo division which divides the number on the left by the number on the right and gives the remainder.
   * If the remainder is ``0``, it means the number is divisible by 2 with no remainder meaning its an even number

 *
-  we update the test with the expected values to make it pass
+  I update the test with the expected values to make it pass

   .. code-block:: python